KIT-IAI-DRACOS/inn-koopman-freqdyn-powergrid/README.md

-# Predicting power grid frequency dynamics with invertable Koopman-based architectures
+# Predicting power grid frequency dynamics with invertible Koopman-based architectures
 implementation of the paper
 **"Predicting power grid frequency dynamics with invertable Koopman-based architectures"**,
 by Eric Lupascu, Xiao Li, and Benjamin Schäfer, submitted to 2026 Open Source Modelling and Simulation of Energy System (OSMSES).